tbnorth/pycop_webscrape/pycop_webscrape.md

 # What is web-scraping

-Automated collection of data from web pages designed to be read by people.
+- Automated collection of data from web pages designed to be read by people.
+- Using software to fetch web content (based on URLs) and create structured data from the HTML etc. returned.

-# Why you shouldn't need to do it
+## Why you shouldn't need to do it

  - Data rich sites should provide links to download data
  - AND / OR